Crashing markets spell trouble for India's privatization plans

 While a weak rupee makes Indian assets more affordable to foreign buyers, with no end in sight to the current crash rupee assets bought now will likely lose value in dollar terms.

-Currency weakness particularly reduces the attractiveness of Indian Oil Corporation (IOC).
-Sales of shares in IOC and Coal India Limited were expected to raise the bulk of the total stake sale target for this year.
+Currency weakness particularly reduces the attractiveness of Indian Oil Corporation (IOC) (IOC.NS).
+Sales of shares in IOC and Coal India Limited (COAL.NS) were expected to raise the bulk of the total stake sale target for this year.

 IOC, the country's biggest refiner and retailer, sells fuels at state-set lower prices and gets partial compensation for the revenue losses through federal subsidies.
 However, because of the rupee's slide, its oil import bill has risen sharply, which has derailed plans to end subsidies on diesel by June 2013.